 Anette Olsen, Managing Director of Bonheur and proprietor of Fred.
 Olsen & Co. says: "Adding to the extensive experience within renewable energy, energy grids and offshore wind, possessed by Hafslund Eco and Fred.
 Olsen related companies, Ørsted brings along the largest track record and competence in the world in developing local supply chains in this industry.
-This has resulted in the significant creation of new local green jobs within offshore wind energy.
+This has resulted in significant creation of new local green jobs within offshore wind.
 Fred.
 Olsen related companies have for years worked successfully with Ørsted around the globe to develop strong supply chains for transport, installation, upgrades and maintenance of offshore wind turbines.
-Through this, our companies have experienced Ørsted's competence and desire to develop local jobs in real-life situations.
-With the addition of Ørsted, the consortium has further strengthened its ability to successfully assist Norway to secure a sustainable and efficient way forward within offshore wind energy."
+Through this our companies have experienced Ørsted's competence and desire to develop local jobs in real life situations.
+With the addition of Ørsted, the consortium has further strengthened its ability to successfully assist Norway to secure a sustainable and efficient way forward within offshore wind."

 Finn Bjørn Ruyter, CEO of Hafslund Eco says: "Offshore grid combined with offshore wind will create a profitable solution for Norway, delivering renewable power at low cost for electrification and green industrial growth. Ørsted has for many years been the leader in bringing down the cost of offshore wind, which is a significant advantage on the journey to realise offshore wind in Norway and contributing to future export of Norwegian solutions."